 Focuses on effective approaches and positive guidance strategies for supporting the development of all children.
 Emphasizes supportive interactions and developmentally appropriate environments.
+Studies impact of family, and each child's culture, language and ability on child guidance.

-Development of self-control in children is stressed.
-(59.4 Lec.
+Course Requisites (59.4 Lec.
 Hrs.)

-Prerequisite: ENG:013, MAT:053, and RDG:032 or RDG:033; or minimum English, math, and reading scores based on college assessment.
+Prerequisite: ENG:013, and RDG:032 or RDG:033; or minimum English, math, and reading scores based on college assessment.